What are trains in the UK like?

 Eurostar international high-speed trains

-- Eurostar Premier features the same seats as in Eurostar Plus but has a much shorter check-in time with a priority customs line, complimentary chmpagne, drinks, and a more luxurious hot meal served at your seat.
+- Eurostar Premier features the same seats as in Eurostar Plus but has a much shorter check-in time with a priority customs line, complimentary champagne, drinks, and a more luxurious hot meal served at your seat.

 Heathrow Express